Cabot Education Centre

 Cabot Education Centre is a secondary school located in Neil's Harbour, Nova Scotia, Canada, on northern Cape Breton Island in Victoria County.
 It is governed by the Cape Breton – Victoria Regional School Board.

 Overview

 The 2008-09 enrollment of the school was 235 students, with 113 at the junior level and 122 at the senior high level.
 It is reportedly the only school in Nova Scotia where 100% of students are bused to school.

 A major addition was completed in 1988–89, adding several new classrooms and a new cafeteria.

 Sports

 In 1993, National Soccer Hall of Fame member George Brown coached the girls soccer team to the Provincial Championship.

-In 2016, the Cabot Trailblazers (school basketball team) won the NSSAF Provincial Championship for the first time in school history against the Pugwash Panthers, who were in the midst of a dynasty as the four-time defending champions, by a score of 95-89.
+In 2016, the Cabot Trailblazers won the NSSAF Provincial Championship for the first time in school history, defeating the Pugwash Panthers—then four-time defending champions—by a score of 95–89.